CebolaLab/scRNA/README.md

 Doublets have been removed in the past by simply removing cells with particularly high gene counts (e.g. with significant deviation).
 However, this can remove active cell types with high levels of gene expression.
 In addition, hepatocytes and other liver cells types can be bi-nucleated, leading to single-cell droplets with increased counts.
 More sophisticated methods typically identify doublets based on their similarity with simulated doublets.
 Currently available tools include: doubletCells (Lun et al., 2016), Scrublet [(Wolock et al., 2019)](https://www.sciencedirect.com/science/article/pii/S2405471220301952#bib32), cxds (Bais and Kostka, 2020), bcds (Bais and Kostka, 2020), hybrid (Bais and Kostka, 2020), Solo [(Bernstein et al. 2020)](https://doi.org/10.1016/j.cels.2020.05.010), DoubletDetection (Gayoso and Shor, 2018), DoubletFinder ([McGinnis et al., 2019a](https://www.sciencedirect.com/science/article/pii/S2405471220304592#bib44), [2019b](https://www.sciencedirect.com/science/article/pii/S2405471220304592#bib45)), and DoubletDecon (DePasquale et al., 2019).
 These methods were recently compared by [Xi and Li (2021)](https://www.sciencedirect.com/science/article/pii/S2405471220304592), who report **DoubletFinder** and **Solo** as the top two performing methods.
 Briefly, **DoubletFinder** uses a *k*-nearest neighbors (kNN) algorithm to identify doublets based on their clustering with simulated doublets in principal component space. **Solo** (included in the scvi-tools suite from the Yosef Lab at UC Berkeley) uses a semi-supervised deep learning approach and claims improvements over DoubletFinder by not assuming linear gene expression circuits (note [Xi and Li (2021)](https://www.sciencedirect.com/science/article/pii/S2405471220304592) reported DoubletFinder as the top method). ([DEIM](https://www.nature.com/articles/s41598-020-67513-5) may be useful for single-nuclei experiments).

+See more information in the [OSCA vignette](http://bioconductor.org/books/3.13/OSCA.advanced/doublet-detection.html).
+"This site contains the advanced analysis chapters for the “Orchestrating Single-Cell Analysis with Bioconductor” book."
+(2021-05)

 #### Downstream analysis

 > **Feature selection, dimensionality reduction and visualisation**